raymondwcs/mongoose/update/README.md

-# ODM Example - Update Documents
+# ODM CRUD Example - Update Documents
 This program update documents in a collection named `Kittens` through ODM.

 The schema definition is stored in the `models` folder.